dominiksalvet/asus-fan-control/README.md

 sudo gitpack install github.com/dominiksalvet/asus-fan-control
 ```

-> If your system has `apt-get`, GitPack will install acpi_call automatically.
+> If your system has APT, GitPack will install acpi_call and dmidecode automatically.

 ### From AUR